alexmarakuya/NamOS/SETUP_INSTRUCTIONS.md

 ### Step 2: Add OpenAI API Key

-Add your OpenAI API key to your `.env` file:
+Add your OpenAI API key to your `x
+.env` file:

 ```bash
 # Add this line to your .env file